I am a qualified counsellor/psychotherapist. I am currently offering sessions online, and I am based in Edinburgh.

-Ideally, we’ll meet at the same time and place every week, and sessions will normally last 50 minutes.
+Ideally, we’ll meet at the same time every week, and sessions will normally last 50 minutes.
 In our first session we’ll talk a little bit about what your expectations are, and about the issues that bring you to counselling.
 In this first session, we’ll agree on our boundaries, including, most importantly, the confidentiality of our work.
 We might also think about how long we might plan to work together.

 Once we have agreed to work together, we’ll work on what you want to bring, and I will do my best to build a trusting relationship between us where you can bring anything and everything – even your most frightening and uncomfortable things.
 I believe there is something magical and healing about the counselling relationship.
 It is a place where you are fully heard and fully accepted.
 Experiencing this gives us a freedom from judgment, expectations and agendas – a freedom to be our best selves.

 Training, qualifications & experience

 I bring to my work as a counsellor a rich life experience.
 I worked for the Scottish Ambulance Service, including five years in the control room answering 999 calls.
 This means I have first hand experience of working in a high pressure environment, with people at their most vulnerable.
 I also have an understanding of some medical and traumatic emergencies, both how they impact us now, and how they impact us over time.
 I also worked as a teacher of English as a foreign language – teaching mainly adults in Asia and Europe.
 Living and working in different countries had a profound impact on me, it gave me a broad experience of different cultures, and opened me to how it feels to be and feel different from the norm.

 Having said all that, I know that we all experience things differently.
 Both you and I could be in the same situation, and it could affect us both in completely different ways.
 In my work as a counsellor, I bring my experiences into the room because they have made me who I am now, but I do not bring any assumptions about how your experiences have affected you.